Omega-3s are a group of polyunsaturated fatty acids that perform key functions in the human body.

 Significance of the report

-The advisory’s recommendations are particularly significant given that more than 18 million adults in the United States said that they were taking omega-3 fish oil supplements in 2012, according to a referenced by the authors.
+The advisory’s recommendations are particularly significant given that more than 18 million adults in the United States said that they were taking omega-3 fish oil supplements in 2012, according to a

 The chair of the writing group explained that the new findings confirm previous recommendations made by the AHA in a scientific advisory they published in 2002.